Welcome to Costa Rica.

 Tortuguero National Park is home to MORE THAN 400 species of trees and approximately 2200 different species of plants!

-The park is also home to around 60 mammals species such as sloths, jaguars, otters, monkeys swinging from tree to tree, and over 300 bird species.
+The park is also home to around 60 mammal species such as sloths, jaguars, otters, monkeys swinging from tree to tree, and over 300 bird species.

 Last but not least, as the name suggests (tortuguero means TURTLE NEST) the park is home to four species of sea turtles: the green turtle, the leatherback, the hawksbill, and the loggerhead.